-What is the Warm Hub Project?
+What is the Warm Hubs Project?

 Why is this Project needed?

-Northumberland is one of the most sparsely populated counties in England with just 63 people per square kilometer.
+Northumberland is one of the most sparsely populated counties in England with just 63 people per square kilometre.
 40.7% of Northumberland’s population – 151,885 people live in rural areas (defined as small towns & fringes, villages, hamlets and isolated dwellings).
-Of these more than 20% are over the age of 65, 15,075 people report themselves as having limiting long-term illness and 17,550 people are income deprived.
+Of these more than 20% are over the age of 65, 15,075 people report themselves as having a limiting long-term illness and 17,550 people are income deprived.

 There is a nationwide agenda to tackle the problems associated with fuel poverty but rural isolation presents a significant barrier to reaching many of those most in need.
 This project seeks to overcome this barrier.
 Community Action Northumberland has a long history of working with rural communities and has a strong network of links with community anchors such as parish councils and village halls.